JacobDomagala/Looper/README.md

 ## Usage
 1. Run the compiled binary to launch the Looper game engine and editor.
 2. Create custom levels in the level editor.
 3. Save and load levels.
 4. Switch to "game-mode" to play your custom levels in the 2D type game.

-5. Customize the engine settings using the provided options.

 ## Contributing
 If you would like to contribute to the project, please fork the repository and submit a pull request with your proposed changes.
 We welcome any improvements or new features that enhance the functionality and user experience of Looper.